tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/CreateSharedLightbox.md

 CreateSharedLightbox
 -------------
+The CreateSharedLightbox operation is only availalbe to applications working with the Thinkstock product.
+If you are unsure of your status, please contact us via our API site.

 The CreateSharedLightbox call creates a copy of an existing lightbox (that the user owns) in order to share the contents of the lightbox with other users.
 Note that the shared lightbox that is created from this operation is read-only and can no longer be edited by any user.

 ###Endpoint